 Your eyes can get sunburned.
 It isn’t only your skin that’s at risk, but your eyes, too.
 When your cornea is exposed to too much UV radiation, a condition known as keratitis can occur.
 Keratitis can actually cause a temporary loss of vision, often after using a tanning bed or being out in the sun too long.
 UV radiation can also cause small growths on the white part of your eye, which are called pterygium and pinguecula.
 They can make your eyes feel dry, irritated, and scratchy.

-If you experience any of these symptoms, Mississauga Vision Centre can help.
+If you experience any of these symptoms, Mississauga Vision Centre and Brampton Vision Centre can help.

 UV ray exposure is a risk factor for eye conditions and diseases.
 In 20% of cataract cases, cataract growth has been linked to UV ray damage.
 Cataracts develop when the normally clear lens of the eye becomes cloudy.
 UVA rays are a known risk factor for macular degeneration – the leading cause of blindness in people over the age of 65.
 Macular degeneration occurs when the macula of the eye, which is responsible for clear central vision becomes damaged.
 It’s critical to be aware of UV ray exposure, especially if you or a family member are in this age group.